 A study of the assessment of the auditory and balance systems.
 Differential diagnosis of hearing disorders in children and adults, middle ear analysis.
 Speech audiometric procedures, site of lesion, eletrophysiological auditory assessments, and behavioral auditory assessments are addressed.
-Restricted to foundation program students.
-Courses at the 500-level are prerequisites for postbaccalaureate students.
+Required for foundation program students.
 Credits do not count toward the graduate degree.